 - **A “co-term and extend” alone (without net incremental user commitments or adoption of key solution sets) will offer limited leverage as Salesforce will consider any upcoming renewals as acquired revenue

 Before even considering an Enterprise/Unlimited Agreement, your company should fully understand its current state and future demand.
-UpperEdge strongly recommends engaging all business units and conducting detailed roadmap reviews to validate your future requirements and confirm your organizational needs justify the substantial incremental commitments.
+We strongly recommend engaging all business units and conducting detailed roadmap reviews to validate your future requirements and confirm that your organizational needs justify the substantial incremental commitments.

 What if your company is unable to expand its relationship with Salesforce?